espocrm/documentation/docs/user-guide/invoices.md

 ## Default tax

+You need to have a Tax record created in your CRM.
+Taxes can be accessed at Quotes list view > dropdown in the top-right corner > Taxes.

-1. Specify default Tax record at Administration > Entity Manager > Invoice > fields > Tax > Default.
+Administrator can specify a default Tax record at Administration > Entity Manager > Sales Order > fields > Tax > Default.

-2. Specify default tax rate at Administration > Entity Manager > Invoice > fields > Tax Rate > Default.
+Note: For older versions of Sales Pack & EspoCRM you need also to specify the default tax rate value at Administration > Entity Manager > Sales Order > fields > Tax Rate > Default.

 ## Copying values from product to invoice item